What Is A Good Bounce Rate For Website?

 But still, the right range can vary depending on the website and industry.
 A bounce rate of 20% or lower could indicate errors such as duplicate analytics code or that something is probably broken on the website.

-A bounce rate between 26-40% is considered excellent.
+An excellent bounce rate is between 26-40%.
 While 41-55% is average.
 Further, 56-70% can still make sense depending on the kind of website but is considered higher than normal.
 Lastly, a that ranges from 70% or higher is considered a bad.

-Improving your website’s bounce rate can also be done by conducting A/B testing, speeding up your website, and creating high-quality content on the website.
+Conducting A/B testing, speeding up your website, and creating high-quality content on the website can improve your website’s bounce rate.

 Tips To Improve Bounce Rate